ragulnathMB/eFIR/README.md

   - Get notifications of updates.
   - Get queries raised by the people.

-**<u>Note:</u> JurisdicationAdmin Role has been been implemented so that they can assign public user filed FIR to police Officers, they form a bridge between public user and officers .
+**Note: JurisdicationAdmin Role has been been implemented so that they can assign public user filed FIR to police Officers, they form a bridge between public user and officers .
 As there may be some FIRs that may be confidential.
-So JurisdictionAdmin officer can decide which FIRs should be assigned to which officer**
+So JurisdictionAdmin officer can decide which FIRs should be assigned to which officer.
+Dividing responsibilities between roles ensures that each user has the right amount of access to perform their tasks efficiently without unnecessary distractions**

 ## General Features
 - Special User Accessibiliy bar on top of website which includes:
   - Select Language option : User can translate website to variety of indian languages.
   - Options to increase or decrease Font Size.
   - Option to change Contrasts
-  -
+- Security and Authentication:
+  - Raw user informations are converted to tokens using JWT and are stored in HTTP-Cookie making a safe and user information is not exposed.
+  -  At each and every step user verification is done using tokens,
+  - Sensitive user data such as password are hashed and stored in database using bcrypt.